rushilg13/GoodNews/README.md

 # GoodNews

 GoodNews API uses news api and processes them using nlp techniques to alanyse the sentiments.
-The final response is json data with an additional key value pair called sentiment that carries either posititve or negative as the value.
+The final response is json data with an additional key value pair called sentiment that carries posititve as the value.

 # Tech Stack
 <ui>